 Over the years watching the start of the Sydney to Hobart has become a Sydney holiday tradition.
 Thankfully the race has a lunchtime start, so there is no need to crawl out of bed at dawn to be part of the action.

-Not being much of a sailor I had been content to watch it on TV for years however a couple of years ago I had a cousin visiting from Canada, and she was keen to see the race up close, so I was finally convinced to leave the comfort of the sofa and check it out.
+Not being much of a sailor I had been content to watch it on TV for years however about 5 years ago I had a cousin visiting from Canada, and she was keen to see the race up close, so I was finally convinced to leave the comfort of the sofa and check it out.
 Even for a non-sailing enthusiast, it was damn impressive.
 I can see why it’s a favourite way to spend Boxing Day.

 Some Race Basics